SSO with OneLogin

 2. Go to Apps > Add Apps.

-3. Search for SAML Test Connector (Advanced) and select the first result from the search results.
+3. Search for SAML Test Connector (Advanced) and select the first result.

 4. Go to the Info tab.